The Executioners (MacDonald novel)

 The Executioners is a psychological thriller-suspense novel written by John D. MacDonald, published in 1957.

-The plot concerns a lawyer being stalked and tormented by a criminal he helped put in prison.
+The story tells of a lawyer being stalked and tormented by a criminal he helped put in prison.

 It was filmed twice under the title Cape Fear, once in 1962 and again in 1991.
 The first film adaptation is more faithful to the novel, with the 1991 adaptation being considerably more brutal and violent.

 Plot

-The basic plot of the novel concerns an attorney named Sam Bowden, who caught Max Cady, an illiterate, brutal rapist, in the act.
-Bowden later testifies against him.
-The jury finds Cady guilty and Cady is sent to prison for fourteen years, where he develops and nurses an obsessive grudge, fueled with rage and hatred over how Bowden sent him to jail.
+Sam Bowden, an attorney, catches Max Cady, an illiterate yet brutal sex offender, raping a girl.
+Bowden later testifies against him, with the jury finding Cady guilty.
+Cady is sent to prison for fourteen years, where he develops and nurses an obsessive grudge, fueled with rage and hatred over Bowden sending him to jail.
 After Cady is paroled, he begins stalking Bowden's family, not only seeking vengeance, but also envying what Bowden has, particularly eyeing Bowden's innocent teenage daughter.
 Cady's vendetta slowly escalates from stalking and annoying the family to attempting to kill those he deems close to the family.

 Bowden sends some thugs to beat Cady hoping to run him off.
 Unfortunately, the plan fails and Cady manages to beat them instead.
-However, as the cops respond to the fight, Cady swings his arm into a police officer and gets arrested for assaulting a cop.
-While this sends him to jail, Bowden realizes he will be back out soon enough.
+However, as the cops respond to the fight, Cady unintendedly punches a police officer and is subsequently arrested.
+While this sends him to jail, Bowden realizes he will be back out soon.

-Cady attempts to kill Bowden's son by shooting him with a high power rifle from far away but fails due to the wind velocity sending the bullet into his son's arm instead.

-As his wife is leaving the hospital, she nearly dies in a car crash after Cady removes the lug nuts from one of her wheels.
+Cady begins to target Bowden's immediate family next.
+Cady attempts to kill Bowden's son by shooting him with a rifle from far away, but fails due to the wind velocity, sending the bullet into his son's arm instead.
+As Bowden's wife is leaving the hospital, she nearly dies in a car crash after Cady removes the lug nuts from one of her wheels.